vfonsecapv/bits-service/docs/status-quo.md

 The collection of all current App Bits for a given application.

+**Lifecycle**: Deleting an app will delete the blobstore entry.

 ### Buildpacks

 A Cloud Foundry Buildpack that is being used to build a pushed app.

+**Lifecycle**: Deleting a buildpack will delete it from the blobstore.

 ### Buildpacks Cache

 Used to store artifacts that are used by a given buildpack (e.g. downloads from the internet like gems a.o.).
 The cache is specific to a given app.

+**Lifecycle**: Blobs for an app will be cleaned when the app is deleted.
+There is also a bulk delete endpoint.

 ### Droplets

 Droplets are compiled application packages plus additional artifacts injected by the buildpack.
 A droplet is stored in the blob store after the corresponding app has been staged on a DEA.
 In order to run the staged app, (another) DEA will retrieve the droplet from the Cloud Controller.

-Lifecycle: Current and previous versions of a droplet are kept around.
+**Lifecycle**: Current and previous versions of a droplet are kept around.
 See `droplet_uploader.rb`.

 ## Flows & Request Sequences